-- Includes the place, date and time of the hearing - States that the municipality will provide a copy of the project plan on request - · Includes a statement about cash grants, if it applies - Includes the location of the proposed district
+- Includes the place, date and time of the hearing - States that the municipality will provide a copy of the project plan on request - Includes a statement about cash grants, if it applies - Includes the location of the proposed district - Review the TIF Public Notices web page for sample notices and additional information

-6. Convene a JRB and publish a meeting notice - at least five days before the first JRB meeting
+6. Convene a JRB and publish a meeting notice - at least five days before the first JRB meeting (secs.
+66.1105(4m)(a) and 66.1105(4m)(e), Wis.

-(sec.
-66.1105(4m)(e), Wis.
 Stats.)

-- School district, county, technical college district and the municipality each appoints a member of the JRB - JRB also includes a public member appointed by the other members - First meeting JRB must hold its first meeting within 14 days of the first hearing notice publication, but before the public hearing.
+- School district, county, technical college district and the municipality each appoints a member of the JRB - JRB also includes a public member appointed by the other members - First meeting JRB must hold its first meeting within 14 days of the hearing notice publication, but before the public hearing.
 The representatives select the chairperson and public member at the first meeting. - JRB must continue while any TID exists in the municipality (sec.
 66.1105(4m)(a), Wis.
 Stats.) - Review Joint Review Board for more information on JRB representatives